xarray-contrib/xdggs/design_doc.md

 - regridded from a latitude/longitude rectilinear grid
 - regridded from an unstructured grid
-- regridded and reprojected from a raster
+- regridded and reprojected from a raster having a local projection
 - aggregated from vector point data
 - filled from polygon data